jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 We left soon after.
 <center>&#42;</center>
+That summer in Europe was the first time we hung out together, just us two.
+In high school, he spent more time with his ex’s dog than with me.
+Before that, I played with Tim and neighborhood kids around our age, while Jon and Lance were off with the older kids.
 I hadn’t really hung out with Jon before.
 We were distant.
 Still, we were brothers.
 How could we be strangers?

 In high school, he was the popular football player and track-and-field regional champion.
 I was, to quote him, a “nerd,” for which I after all these years remind him every chance I get that Chat GPT-4 is a better writer than UCLA grads like, and in particular, himself.
 Harvard undergrads write better prose than GPT-4, Harvard undergrads like, and in particular, myself.